Wills

 Why it's important to make a will

-It's important for you to make a will whether or not you think you have many belongings, property or much money.
+It's important for you to make a will even if you don't think you have many belongings, property or much money.

 Find out more about rights of succession on the Scottish government website.